Azure-Samples/App-Service-Python-WebJobs-QuickStart/README.md

 # App Service Python WebJob QuickStart

 Getting started with Azure App Service WebJobs using Python.
 Deploy and run your first Python WebJob on App Service.
-This WebJob outputs the curren time to the console.
+This WebJob outputs the current time to the console.

 ### Prerequisites